Detained Immigrants Plead for Masks, Protection From Virus

 While U.S. Immigration and Customs Enforcement has started to lower the number of detainees to reduce the risk of people getting sick, those held in immigration jails and their advocates say there’s not enough protective gear, cleaning supplies or space to allow for social distancing.
 They fear the number of coronavirus cases will sharply rise in the coming weeks as it has in jails and prisons nationwide.

-The Otay Mesa Detention Center, where Elsy is held, jumped from one confirmed case last week to 12.
-There are 72 detainees in 12 states who tested positive and hundreds of others under quarantine.
+The Otay Mesa Detention Center, where Elsy is held, jumped from one confirmed case last week to 15 on Tuesday.
+ICE reported 77 detainees in 13 states have tested positive and hundreds of others are quarantined.

 Detainees in at least four states say they have been denied masks, even as the White House has urged face coverings in public.

-Private prison company CoreCivic, which operates Otay Mesa, denied that masks were withheld unless detainees signed waivers.
-Spokeswoman Amanda Gilchrist said Monday that detainees were given an “acknowledgment form” that a mask alone could not protect them from the virus.
+Private prison company CoreCivic, which operates Otay Mesa, denied masks were withheld unless detainees signed waivers.
+Spokeswoman Amanda Gilchrist said they were given an “acknowledgment form” that a mask alone could not protect them from the virus.

-“It was not the intent of the previous form to require detainees to relinquish all rights related to COVID-19,” Gilchrist said, adding that the company has stopped using it.
+“It was not the intent of the previous form to require detainees to relinquish all rights related to COVID-19,” Gilchrist said Monday, adding that the company has stopped using it.
 “Detainees are only required to initial documentation evidencing they were issued a mask.”

 While jails and prisons are releasing some non-violent offenders, ICE says it has freed 160 people so far and instructed field offices to review the cases of people over 60 or those with certain medical conditions.